libapps/libapps-mirror/ssh_client/README.md

 ## Build Script

 To compile, you just have to run `./build.sh`.
-It should take care of downloading the NaCl SDK and [webports] code for you (which takes care of building all the required dependencies).
+It should take care of downloading the NaCl SDK and building all the required dependencies.

 When it's finished, the `output/` directory will hold all the compiled objects, and the `output/plugin/` directory can be copied over to [nassh].